Tea Ceremony & Mt. Fuji Sweets Making in Ikegami, Tokyo

 Connect with traditional Japanese culture in this mindful experience that includes a stroll through nature, meditation, traditional sweets making and a tea ceremony in a Japanese-style room

-Explore the relaxing lush grounds of the Ikegami Baien Plum Garden, located near the Honmonji Temple in Southern Tokyo
+Explore the relaxing lush grounds of the Ikegami Baien Plum Garden, located near Honmonji Temple in Southern Tokyo

 Make two nerikiri confectioneries and engage all senses in a traditional Japanese tea ceremony, then enjoy your sweets with matcha